-- Check before you go that the place you’re hiring from will supply bottle cages and saddle bag (i.e. the items at 10 above)
+- Before finalising your holiday check list, find out if the place you’re hiring from will supply bottle cages and a saddle bag (i.e. the items listed at 10 above)

 - Items 2-9 above

-- Pedals and, if you’re fussy, your saddle
+- Pedals and, if you’re fussy about it, your own saddle

 - Your bike measurements (to ensure a good fit on your hire bike)

 A lot of equipment now requires spare parts and tools that are specific to a model, year or type.
 This can make finding spares in local shops a bit of a hit and miss.
 If there aren’t many bike shops near where you’re staying, you forgot to service your bike before or you just want to play it safe, consider bringing adding following to your cycling trip packing list as well:

 - Brake pads (2 spare sets or more)